RebelToolbox/RebelDocumentation/tutorials/scripting/evaluating_expressions.rst

 The same parameters and return types are available.

-However, unlike GDScript, parameters are **always required** even if they're specified as being optional in the class reference.
+However, unlike GDScript, parameters are **always required** even if they're specified as being optional in the API documentation.
 In contrast, this restriction on arguments doesn't apply to user-made functions when you bind a base instance to the expression.